 When I saw what our audience had clicked on and engaged the most with during the second week of August, I thought it was going to be quite the task to find a unifying theme.
 I mean, what’s the common denominator between a brand like fitness program Weight Watchers (WW), burger joint Shake Shack (SHAK), and athletic behemoth Nike (NKE) There’s obviously something to them.
 Turns out that our most popular transcripts boil down to a few simple concepts: data, personalization and loyalty programs.

 Our top three transcripts for the week included beverage company Keurig Dr. Pepper (KDP),e-commerce giant Amazon (AMZN) and WW.
 Even among different companies like these, the experts we interviewed tell us about the role that data collection and personalization can do for a brand – if done right, that is.

 Expert interviews at Stream are an important business tool because of their incredible foresight.
 For example, an expert predicted significant layoffs at Wayfair due to rising costs in maintaining their international workforce.
 In July, the company did just that.

-Take a closer look at our expert interviews and get an edge on the market by finding exactly what former company executives are talking about with a free 14-day trial on us.
+Take a closer look at our expert interviews and get an edge on the market by finding exactly what former company executives are talking about with a free trial on us.